Wasserstein Distributionally Robust Estimation in High Dimensions: Performance Analysis and Optimal Hyperparameter Tuning: High-Dimensional Error Analysis

 \section{High-Dimensional Error Analysis}

-In this section, we present the main results of this paper, which quantify the performance of both the distributionally robust M-estimator $\hat{\theta}_{DRO}$ and the distributionally regularized M-estimator $\hat{\theta}_{DRE}$ in the high-dimensional regime.
-Building on the results of the previous section, namely the dual formulations presented in Proposition~\ref{prop:nonconvexduality:1}, Theorem~\ref{eq:dro:dual:uni}, and Lemma~\ref{lemma:nonconvexduality:3}, as well as on the asymptotic CGMT presented in Proposition~\ref{prop:cgmt}, we will show that the quantities $\|\hat{\theta}_{DRO}-\theta_0\|^2/d$ and $\|\hat{\theta}_{DRE}-\theta_0\|^2/d$ converge in probability to two deterministic values which can be recovered from the solutions of two convex-concave minimax optimization problems that involve at most four scalar variables.
-The analysis carried out in the following requires the following assumptions on the loss function $L$ and the true parameter $\theta_0$.
+In this section, we present the main results of this paper, which quantify the performance of both the distributionally robust estimator $\hat{\theta}_{\mathrm{DRE}}$ and the distributionally regularized estimator $\hat{\theta}_{\mathrm{DReg}}$ in the high-dimensional regime.
+Building on the results of the previous section, namely the dual formulations presented in Facts~\ref{prop:nonconvexduality:1}, \ref{thm:nonconvexduality}, and \ref{lemma:nonconvexduality:3}, as well as on the asymptotic CGMT presented in Fact~\ref{prop:cgmt}, we will show that the quantities $\|\hat{\theta}_{\mathrm{DRE}}-\theta_0\|^2/d$ and $\|\hat{\theta}_{\mathrm{DReg}}-\theta_0\|^2/d$ converge in probability to two deterministic values which can be recovered from the solutions of two convex-concave minimax optimization problems that involve at most four scalar variables.
+The analysis carried out in what follows requires the following assumptions on the loss function $L$ and the true parameter $\theta_0$.